Monarch Butterflies Featured in

-Countless clusters of fragile orange wings fluttering overhead look awesome on the sky-blue backdrop.
+Countless clusters of fragile orange wings fluttering overhead look awesome on the blue-sky backdrop.
 Also, clusters of monarch butterflies may be found sleeping on tree trunks or bent branches.
 Despite being light when taken separately, in clusters, they become quite heavy.

 This unique spectacle can be seen throughout the winter months when all the monarchs from the Rocky Mountains gather together and head to their wintering site in California's Pacific Grove, and another group makes its way to Mexico.

 The monarchs start arriving to California groves in mid-October and can stay as late as March.
-Fauna connoisseurs claim their mating rituals take place in mid-February around Valentine's Day—what romantic creatures these monarchs truly are!
+Fauna connoisseurs claim their mating rituals take place in mid-February around Valentine's Day—these monarchs truly are such romantic creatures !